SillyVoices/CatalogMainScript/README.md

 Any bugs you will encounter will not be fixed as I will be leaving Catalog Heaven.
 It should be running fine without any errors as I have alot of pcalls, also I tested it, if it errors out, blame roblox for breaking pcall.
 Platform kill and blind is buggy; may lead to crashes if the part is deleted by base forcefield before anything happend.

-# My method to "fight" other scripters
+# My method to "fight" other scripters (very ping dependent)
-step 1 !loopgod me
+step 1 !loopgod me -- It trys to make your health to math.huge.

 step 2 !startanchor -- It trys to anchor as soon as you spawns.